Kindergarten: Lisa Kaiser

 I was born and raised in Montana and am part of a large extended family with several aunts, uncles, and cousins that were, or are, teachers.
 So I was destined to go into the “family business”.
 I received my Bachelor of Arts degree from Montana State University, “Go Bobcats!” and I did my fifth year at Portland State.
 I love going to movies and visiting art museums and galleries.

 I try to create an atmosphere in the classroom where every student will feel successful, safe, and enjoy coming to school.
 Third Graders enjoy reading many good books, doing art projects, and learning new things about the world through their Travel Buddies.
 They also look forward to visiting OMSI, the Portland Art Museum, and seeing an Oregon Children’s Theater play.
-Our visits to the West Hills Retirement Center several times during the year is also a highlight.
+Our visits to the West Hills Retirement Center several times during the year are also a highlight.

 Fourth Grade: Rita Schoenheit

-It has been my privilege to work as part of the St. John Fisher community for the past nine years.
+It has been my privilege to work as part of the St. John Fisher community for the past ten years.
 In November 2007, I was hired as a substitute teacher for Robbie McGinty while she was on maternity leave.
 I then worked in the first grade classroom for Joanne Grenz.
 The following school year, I was Amy Lawrence’s assistant in the fourth grade classroom, then I finally received a classroom of my own in 2009.
-My experiences here at St. John Fisher have been very rewarding and it is a blessing to be part of such a wonderful community.
+My experiences here at St. John Fisher have been very rewarding and it is a blessing to be part of such a wonderful community!

 In my free time, I enjoy spending time with my friends and family, cooking meals with my sister, attending trivia, taking trips to the coast, and playing with my precious nieces and nephews.